-The Maritime Museum of British Columbia—Western Canada’s oldest Maritime Museum—is dedicated to telling the story of the province’s rich maritime heritage.
-Our collection showcases B.C.’s dynamic history seen through the lens of humankind’s relationship with the sea, from the First Peoples of this province, to journeys of exploration and adventure, to the CPR steamships that plied these waters, and everything in between.
+The Maritime Museum of BC tells the story of the province’s rich maritime heritage and culture.
+Our collection highlights BC’s dynamic history seen through the lens of humankind’s relationship with the sea, from the Indigenous Peoples of this province, to journeys of exploration and adventure, to the CPR steamships that plied these waters, and everything in between.